loda-lang/loda-programs/programs/oeis/list6.md

 * [A342397](http://oeis.org/A342397) ([L09 program](342/A342397.asm)): Expansion of the o.g.f.
 (2*x^2 + 3*x + 2)*x/((x + 1)^2*(x - 1)^4).
 * [A342676](http://oeis.org/A342676) ([L03 program](342/A342676.asm)): a(n) is the number of lunar primes less than or equal to n.
 * [A342710](http://oeis.org/A342710) ([L06 program](342/A342710.asm)): Solutions x to the Pell-Fermat equation x^2 - 5*y^2 = 4.
+* [A342761](http://oeis.org/A342761) ([L35 program](342/A342761.asm)): Fold a square sheet of paper alternately vertically to the left and horizontally downwards; after each fold, draw a line along each inward crease; after n folds, the resulting graph has a(n) edges.
 * [A342851](http://oeis.org/A342851) ([L04 program](342/A342851.asm)): Remove duplicates in the decimal digit-reversal of n.
 * [A342939](http://oeis.org/A342939) ([L09 program](342/A342939.asm)): a(n) is the Skolem number of the triangular grid graph T_n.
 * [A342940](http://oeis.org/A342940) ([L03 program](342/A342940.asm)): Triangle read by rows: T(n, k) is the Skolem number of the parallelogram graph P_{n, k}, with 1 < k <= n.